Archbishop: Lector punched while leaving the altar during livestreamed mass

 "Such behavior is unacceptable at all times, especially within the confines of a church building and during the celebration of the Holy Mass," said Perez.
 "I was saddened to learn of this incident and regret that it took place."

-The victim, whose age and identity has not been released, required medical attention.
+The victim, 40, did not require medical attention.
 Perez says the woman is doing well.

 "Violence has no place in our world and every life is a precious gift from God.
 Please join me in praying for everyone involved in today’s incident and for respect for our fellow brothers and sisters," Perez said.